kjhscs2425/project-2-program-a-robot-Mr-afk-cell/readme.md

 Project Requirements:
 * [x ] robot moves
-* [ ] robot does not crash into the walls of the box
+* [ x] robot does not crash into the walls of the box
 * [ x] at least 5 calls to input
 * [ ] at least 5 functions
 * [ ] at least 2 functions have at least one parameter